-Classification and measurement from 1 July 2011
+Classification and measurement

-As from 1 July 2011 the Consolidated Group classifies its financial assets in the following measurement categories; those to be measured subsequently at fair value, and those to measured at amortised cost.
+The Consolidated Group classifies its financial assets in the following measurement categories; those to be measured subsequently at fair value, and those to measured at amortised cost.
 The classification depends on the entities business model for managing the financial assets and contractual terms of the cash flows.

-(i) Debt investments - at amortised cost

-- the asset is held within a business model with the objective to collect the contractual cash flows, and - the contractual terms give rise on specified dates to cash flows that are solely payments of principal and interest on the principal outstanding.
+- (i) Debt investments at amortised cost - the asset is held within a business model with the objective to collect the contractual cash flows, and - the contractual terms give rise on specified dates to cash flows that are solely payments of principal and interest on the principal outstanding.